 Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch

 The Hyatt Regency Scottsdale is a perfect place to start your Phoenix adventure.
 Designed with families in mind, the rooms are quite sizeable.
 Parking is easy whether you want to valet or self-park.
 The lobby is home to many places to sit, enjoy a snack or have dinner.

 The one issue you may have with the Hyatt Regency is tearing your kids away from the incredible pool area.
-With a waterslide, beach entry pool (complete with sand), family hot tub and more, they are not going to want to leave.
+With a waterslide, beach entry pool (complete with sand), family hot tubs and more, they are not going to want to leave.
 The only way you can maybe make them come back home, is look for Hot Tubs For Sale and set them up at your house!
 The ambiance is so good!

 By the pool, there is also a playground, rock climbing, and several outdoor games.
 There is an entire island of beach bag chairs to hang out in.
 Adults will love taking a break at the adult-only pool after a day of fun.